SensorsINI/CartPoleSimulation/README.md

 The CartPole loads controllers from Controllers folder.
 One can specify in GUI or in Data Generator which controller should be used.
 Adding controllers is easy:
-They just have to fit the template provided in Controllers/template_controller.py.
+They just have to fit the template provided in Control_Toolkit/Controllers/template_controller.py.
-If a file in Controllers folder is named controller_....py and contains the function with the same name (controller_...) it will be automatically detected and added to the list of possible controllers.
+CartPole-specific controllers can be defined in Control_Toolkit_ASF/Controllers If a file in Controllers folder is named controller_....py and contains the function with the same name (controller_...) it will be automatically detected and added to the list of possible controllers.
+The MPC controller can be used in combination with any of the optimizers in Control_Toolkit/Optimizers.
+You can define new optimizers as well

 ## Operation hints: